Skip to main content

 note

 Depending on your Azure subscription level, Cloud-only group display names may not be available.
-If this is the case, see the section Setup Group ID mapping
+If this is the case, see Step 4: Optional: Map Manual Group Claims.

 Under the SAML Certificates, make note of the App Federation Metadata Url, as that will be needed in the next step.